patojoke/gettt/Using-get5-for-scrims.md

 Once you've done this, all that has to happen is teams to ready up to start the match.

+**Note: you can do !swap to swap sides during the warmup phase if you want to start on a different side.**

 ## Changing scrim settings

 You can (and should) edit [addons/sourcemod/configs/get5/scrim_template.cfg](https://github.com/splewis/get5/blob/master/configs/get5/scrim_template.cfg).
 In this you can set any scrim-specific cvars in the ``cvars`` section.